Seeboard

 Seeboard, formerly South Eastern Electricity Board (SEEB), was a British electricity company.
 The electrical power industry in the United Kingdom was nationalised by the Electricity Act 1947, when over 600 electric power companies were merged into 12 area boards, one of which was the South Eastern Electricity Board.
 At its closure it served nearly 2 million residential customers.

 History

 The key people on the board were: Charles George Morley New (d.1957) (1948–55), Chairman Harold V. Pugh (1964), E. Sinnott (1967), Deputy Chairman E. Sinnott (1964), A. G. Milne (1967), full-time member E. Peel (1964, 1967).
 The board acquired the then Princes Hotel) on the seafront in Hove, East Sussex, and converted it to a headquarters.
 The building was refurbished and substantially extended between 1979 and 1981.

+Existing electricity suppliers taken over at nationalisation

+The Electricity (Allocation of Undertakings to Area Boards) Order 1948 (SI 1948/484) transferred the electricity business of the following local authorities and private companies to the new board effective 31 March 1948.